 Life and Renewal

-With the arrival of Spring, I can’t help but think of life renewed.
-It’s every where I look.
+With the arrival of Spring, you can’t help but think of renewed life.
+It’s every where we look.

-Trees are full once again, the crops are going into the ground at an increasing rate, and even the barn cats where I’m currently residing have given birth to 3, yes 3 new litters of kittens!
+Trees are filling with leaves once again, the crops are going into the ground at an increasing rate, and even the animals are on board.
+The birds are singing loudly, the deer are out of hiding, and the geese are flying north in huge numbers.
+Even the barn cats where I’m currently residing have given birth to 3, yes 3 new litters of kittens!

-This reflection on change happens to me every season, maybe you can relate.
+This reflection on things made new happens to me every season, maybe you can relate.

 When I see the visible changes of the seasons, I’m ultimately reminded of what God’s Word says about it all.
 In the case of Springtime, it’s all about life and renewal.